ahimta/speed-dial-quantum/README.md

 * Keyboard shortcuts only work when the page is focused (because a content script is used)
+* `Alt` shortcuts don't work properly on Firefox Windows:sweat_smile:

 ## Todo

-* Fix `Alt` shortcuts don't work properly on Firefox Windows:sweat_smile:
+* Fix loading large images can slow down loading thumbnails:sweat_smile:
 * Fix can't use default-browser `{Alt,Ctrl}+<number>`:sweat_smile:
+* Fix rows and columns not displayed correctly:sweat_smile:
-* Add support for adding thumbnails for the url-bar/context-menu
+* Fix adding thumbnails is rather hard:sweat_smile:
-* Fix `base64` image URLs slow down everything:sweat_smile:
-* Fix broken `rollup` watch (maybe just use Typescript instead):sweat_smile: